Program Requirements

 HISTORY 3146Topics in European History: Modern European Women3

-HISTORY 3259I Know IT When I See It. a History of Obscenity & Pornography in the United States3
+HISTORY 3259I Know IT When I See It: A History of Obscenity & Pornography in the United States3

 HISTORY 4124Advanced Seminar: Women and Religion in Medieval Europe3